macadmins/installapplications/README.md

 ```

 ### DEPNotify

 As of InstallApplications v2.0.2, the built in support for DEPNotify has been removed.

 Big Sur makes this code less stable.
 If you would like an example on how to launch DEPNotify with a user script, please see [depnotify_user_launcher.py](https://github.com/erikng/installapplicationsdemo/blob/master/installapplications/scripts/user/depnotify_user_launcher.py) at the installapplications demo GitHub.

 ### Logging

 All root actions are logged at `/private/var/log/installapplications.log` as well as through NSLog.
 You can open up Console.app and search for `InstallApplications` to bring up all of the events.

 All user actions are logged at `/var/tmp/installapplications/installapplications.user.log` as well as through NSLog.
 You can open up Console.app and search for `InstallApplications` to bring up all of the events.

+### Middleware

+Adapted from Munki's middleware [methodology](https://github.com/munki/munki/wiki/Middleware) and [code](https://github.com/munki/munki/blob/main/code/client/munkilib/fetch.py),

+This optional feature allows an admin to use third party code, or create their own code to manipulate InstallApplication's HTTP requests.

+#### Naming

+InstallApplications is looking for files the start with "middleware".
+Examples of good and bad middleware filenames:

+👍  middleware.py
+👎  middleware
+👎  my_middleware.py
+👍  middleware_logic_taken_from_munki.py

+#### Execution

+If you are using middleware, ensure the Python sha-bang is the same as InstallApplications, ie `#!/Library/installapplications/Python.framework/Versions/Current/bin/python3`.

+#### Location

+The middleware file must live in the same directory of InstallApplications folder (/Library/installapplications/), including your middleware in `payload/Library/installapplications/` should be sufficient enough to ensure its contained within the build package and receives proper permissions upon install.

+#### Requirements

+`process_request_options()` is the function that InstallApplications is looking for in the middleware.
+If InstallApplications doesn't find this function in the middleware it will abandon the processing of the url, and continue on.

+#### Middleware Notes

+- **Read:** [Munki's wiki page](https://github.com/munki/munki/wiki/Middleware) as this logic was taken directly from Munki, and utilizes the same underlying processes for modifying the url of an item.
+- **URL Overrides:** Install applications allows for the override of some options via the launchdaemon (see [Follow HTTP Redirects](#follow-http-redirects) for an example).
+The middleware processes items after the launchdaemon specified override is applied, meaning any manipulation to that via the middleware could override the specified options in the Launchd.

 ### Building a package

 This repository has been setup for use with [munkipkg](https://github.com/munki/munki-pkg).
 Use `munkipkg` to build your signed installer with the following command:

 `./munkipkg /path/to/repository`

 ### SHA256 hashes

 Each package must have a SHA256 hash stored in the JSON.
 You can easily create hashes with the following command:

 `/usr/bin/shasum -a 256 /path/to/pkg`